 Line a 9-inch pie plate with pastry crust.
 Set aside.

-Mix sugars, flour, salt, cinnamon, nutmeg, cloves, almond extract, and lemon peel.
+Mix the sugars, flour, cinnamon, nutmeg, cloves, salt, lemon peel, and almond extract.

 Alternate layers of the sugar and spice mixture and peaches in the pastry-lined pie plate.